vercel/micro/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Link the package to the global module directory: `npm link`
-3. Within the module you want to test your local development instance of Micro, just link it to the dependencies: `npm link micro`.
-Instead of the default one from npm, node will now use your clone of Micro!
+3. Within the module you want to test your local development instance of Micri, just link it to the dependencies: `npm link micri`.
+Instead of the default one from npm, node will now use your clone of Micri!

 As always, you can run the [AVA](https://github.com/sindresorhus/ava) and [ESLint](http://eslint.org) tests using: `npm test`

 ## Credits

-Thanks to Tom Yandell and Richard Hodgson for donating the name "micro" on [npm](https://www.npmjs.com)!
+Thanks to Tom Yandell and Richard Hodgson for donating the name "micri" on [npm](https://www.npmjs.com)!

 ## Authors